ostrowskaanna/ostrowskaanna/README.md

-### Hello and welcome to my profile!
+### HELLO :wave:
-I'm a student of AGH University of Sciene and Technology.
+:mortar_board: Second-year student of Computer Science and Intelligent Systems at AGH University of Science and Technology. <br>
+:round_pushpin: Cracow, Poland.